stungeye/Applied-Math-For-Games-1/docs/06-numbers/03-numeric-representation.md

 - Create your own UUID with a custom numeral system.
 - Determine # of floats in difference ranges of real numbers.
 - Plot float density across valid numeric range.
+- Roll your own URL shortener using a custom numeral system.
+- Read / Write Base 64 Encoded Data

 ## Further Reading